 Symptoms of MCKD

-Symptoms usually begin before the age of 20, but they vary greatly.
-A few people do not have any symptoms until much later in life.
+Symptoms of MCKD usually begin before the age of 20, but they vary greatly.
+Some people do not have any symptoms until much later in life.

 - excessive urination, caused by the reduced ability of the diseased kidneys to respond to antidiuretic (fluid-holding) hormones

 - skin changes, such as pale or yellowish skin tones and easy bruising

 - muscle cramps or twitches